The 7 Different Team Roles Of Buurtzorg's Successful Self-Managed Teams

 Sharda Nandram writes about Buurtzorg in her book, Organizational Innovation by Integrating Simplification – Learning from Buurtzorg Nederland.
 She describes the ‘self-managed teams of nurses who schedule their own work, recruit new colleagues for their team, and determine the best approach without involvement of a manager or supervisor.’

-Buurtzorg’s philosophy is to simplify: to simplify procedures, rules and communication, so as to focus on the best possible care for their clients.
+Buurtzorg’s philosophy is to simplify: to simplify procedures, rules, and communication, to focus on the best possible care for their clients.
 They aim to avoid time wasted on irrelevant tasks.

 Small self-managing teams